Astra-Rai/Udacity-Course-JavaScript-Testing/README.md

 # Udacity-Course-JavaScript-Testing
-Notes from course on JavaScript Unit Testing
+Notes from course on JavaScript testing using Jasmine